kushagraporwal/kushagraporwal/README.md

-### I'm Kushagra Porwal , Competitive Programmer 👨‍💻 and MERN Stack Developer 🚀 from India.
+### I'm Kushagra Porwal , Competitive Programmer 💻 and MERN Stack Developer.
 I am an enthusiastic coder and I love coding. 👋

 <!--
 **kushagraporwal/kushagraporwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.